 2. Pagination

 Have categories with hundreds of product pages?
-Then it’s ideal to split them up into smaller chunks.
+It’s ideal to split them up into smaller chunks.

 This will prevent shoppers and crawlers from scrolling through long winding pages or too many pages (and leaving before they can find what they’re looking for).